Embracing A Zero-Waste Lifestyle To Eliminate Trash

 Suddenly I began to notice excess packaging, purposely done by clever marketing executives to make their product look bigger or more impressive to the consumer than they actually were.

-I noticed the numerous items sold individually shrink-wrapped in plastic for the convenience of the store clerks.
+I noticed the numerous items sold entombed in plastic clamshell packaging or shrink-wrapped in plastic for the convenience of the store clerks such as a plastic-wrapped 3-pack of bell peppers & such.

 And even tiny single-item purchases like a loaf of bread or box of crackers were placed in a disposable plastic shopping bag all by itself to be carried out by the shopper.